 Let’s break down the types of motorhomes out there and what you should know in this brief guide to the types of RVs out there.

 Motorhomes are the bread and butter of the RV industry.
 They’re the biggest, baddest and most expensive on the market, next to toterhomes.
-Motorhomes offer three classes: A, B, B+, and C. Each has its own pros and cons for RVers.
+Motorhomes offer four classes: A, B, B+, and C. Each has its pros and cons for RVers.

 Toterhomes are motorhomes that are some of the most expensive in the world.
 These can cost upwards of half a million dollars and are homes on wheels.
 These are fully loaded from top to bottom and cab some of the most luxurious rides on and off the road.

-Diesel pushers, are also motorhomes, with the engine in the rear offering some of the biggest RVs on the market.
+Diesel pushers are also technically motorhomes, with the engine in the rear offering some of the biggest RVs on the market with much more horsepower.
 Like toterhomes, they’re expensive and made for those looking to live life on the road.
-Deisel pushers were designed for RVers looking to hit the road for long, punishing road trips.
+Diesel pushers were designed for RVers looking to hit the road for long, punishing road trips.